 Students in the class of 2022 who had taken out student loans graduated with an average of $23,582 of debt.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 The 2023-2024 FAFSA Opened on October 1st, 2022

 Some aid is awarded on a first-come, first-served basis, so fill out the FAFSA asap.
 Visit the FAFSA website to apply for student aid.
 Remember, the first F in FAFSA stands for FREE!
 No one should ever pay to fill out the FREE Application for Federal Student Aid, (FAFSA), so be very wary of anyone asking you for money.

 Learn more about Tuition and Financial Aid at Columbia College.

 Based on this information, how does Columbia College sound?
 Remember, the best school for one person may not be the right school for someone else!
 So ask yourself: Is Columbia College a good school for you?

 If Columbia College seems like a school you want to apply to, click the heart button to save it to your college list.

 To learn more about Columbia College, choose from the options below:

-Columbia College is located in the urban setting of Columbia, Missouri, less than an hour from St. Louis and Kansas City.
+Columbia College is located in the urban setting of Columbia, Missouri, in the suburbs of St. Louis and Kansas City.

-If you want to see Columbia College for yourself, plan a visit.
+If you would like to see Columbia College for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 70 to Columbia, or book a flight to the nearest airport, Columbia Regional.